Zetelias/Zetelias/README.md

 Although i study computer science, i've self taught myself a majority of what i know.

-### Technologies I'm Proficient In, by order of proficiency:
+### Technologies I'm proficient In, by order of proficiency:
 I didn't only write "Hello World" and make a number guessing game with those: I've made a bunch of projects with them.
 See my repositories tab for the public, finished projects.
 - C++
 - Rust
 - C#
+- Git and branches
 - Python
-- Git and branches

 ### Can also dabble In:
 - QT6
 - Go